immersive-web/webxr/spatial-tracking-explainer.md

 ## Practical Usage Guidelines

 ### Inline Sessions
 Inline sessions, by definition, do not require a user gesture or user permission to create, and as a result there must be strong limitations on the pose data that can be reported for privacy and security reasons.
-Requests for an `XRBoundedReferenceSpace` or an `XRUnboundedReferenceSpace` will always be rejected on inline sessions, while requests for `identity` reference spaces will always succeed.
+Requests for `identity` reference spaces will always succeed.
+Requests for an `XRBoundedReferenceSpace` or an `XRUnboundedReferenceSpace` will always be rejected on inline sessions.
 Requests for an `XRStationaryReferenceSpace` may succeed, but may also be rejected if the UA is unable provide any tracking information such as for an inline session on a desktop PC or a 2D browser window in a headset.
 The UA is also allowed to request the users consent prior to returning an `XRStationaryReferenceSpace`.

 ### Click-and-drag view controls